 The Health Research Consent Declaration Committee (HRCDC) is appointed by and reports to the Minister for Health.
 The HRCDC comprises a broad base of individuals that are representative of the health research community, including patient and public representatives.

-It will consider whether or not a consent declaration should be made on the basis of applications made to it.
-There is provision for an appeal from the decision of the Committee to an Independent Appeal Panel appointed by the Minister.
+The HRCDC will consider whether or not a consent declaration should be made on the basis of applications made to it.
+There is provision for an appeal from the decision of the HRCDC to an independent appeal panel appointed by the Minister.

 The Committee may:

-Applications for a consent declaration will be assessed by a minimum of seven members of the committee at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.
+Applications for a consent declaration will be assessed by a minimum of seven members of the HRCDC, at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.

 Additional information and consultation:

-The Secretariat will administratively support the HRCDC in all aspects of its work The Secretariat will be responsible for putting in place an application process to enable researchers seek a consent declaration from the Health Research Consent Declaration Committee.
+The Secretariat will support the HRCDC in all aspects of its work.
+The Secretariat is responsible for the application process which shall to enable researchers seek a consent declaration from the HRCDC.